rubyonjets/jets/docs/_docs/core-resource.md

 title: Core Resource Model
 ---

 At the core of Jets is the resource model.
-Understanding the core `resource` model and method will allow you to create any resource via CloudFormation with Jets.
+Understanding the core `resource` model and method will allow you to create any resource supported by CloudFormation with Jets.

 ## All Paths Lead to resource